AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

      - Execute functions automatically when triggered by a transaction
      - Send and receive Ether
      - Call other contracts
- - Smart contract have their own address and cannot initiate transactions themsel
+ - Smart contract have their own address and cannot initiate transactions themselves
+ - Executed when an external transaction or another smart contract calls them